Recent Game Projects

 Genres: action, horror, sci-fi, shooter

-Release: TBAUnannounced Project is a 3rd person horde shooter in a well-known sci-fi horror universe that follows a group of soldiers as they investigate a colony gone dark and meet familiar and new additions to the IP.As the owner of the narrative, I developed the story and wrote all narrative elements within the game.
-This included dialogue, found narrative objects, systemic barks, cutscenes, and more.
+Aliens: Fireteam Elite 2 is a 3rd person horde shooter in the Alien universe that follows a group of soldiers as they investigate a distress signal and meet familiar and new additions to the IP.As the narrative lead, I developed, wrote, and implemented story our story in Unreal Engine.
+This included branching dialogue, barks, found narrative objects, cutscenes, and more.
 I also reviewed all text for consistency - everything from loading screens to weapon descriptions.

 Developer: Amazon